meta-gp/docs/README.md

 ### Git

-You need to habe `SSH` keys setup for your account to pull and contribute code to the private repositories.
+You need to habe `ssh` keys setup for your account to pull and contribute code to the private repositories.
 Cloning repositories should therefore look like:

 ```
 git clone git@github.com/meta-gp/<repo>
 ```

-Some projects may have private repository dependencies, for example `mgp-sim` has `mgp-db` as a dependency; this requires `ssh-agent` setup as above for installing dependencies, e.g. with `poetry`.
+Some projects may have private repository dependencies, for example `mgp-sim` has `mgp-db` as a dependency; this requires `ssh` setup as above for installing dependencies, e.g. with `poetry`.

 ### Code base